-In accordance with instructions received from UAB BH Europa (further called "Client"), UAB "Newsec valuations" (further called "Consultant") has been instructed to do a consultation of the property - Shopping Centre EUROPA (GLA approx. 17,600 sq. m), situated at the address Konstitucijos av.
+In accordance with instructions received from UAB "BH Europa" (further called "Client"), Valuer has been instructed to do a valuation of the property known as Shopping Centre EUROPA (GBA approx. 22,600 sq. m), located at the address Konstitucijos av.
 7A - 1 and 7B, Vilnius, Lithuania.